Puzzling fossils unearthed in China may rewrite the human story

 Bae agreed.
 “A lot of Western paleoanthropologists have said they want to call the Chinese fossils Denisovans,” he said.
 “For us, Denisovans is not actually a species.”

-The first person or team to have enough evidence to name the Denisovans as a distinct species technically has the ability to name it whatever they want, McCrae said.
+The first person or team to have enough evidence to name the Denisovans as a distinct species technically has the ability to name it whatever they want, McRae said.

-“Denisovans do not have a formal taxonomic name intentionally because there is a lack of comparative material with which to name a new species,” McCrae said.
+“Denisovans do not have a formal taxonomic name intentionally because there is a lack of comparative material with which to name a new species,” McRae said.

 “This is good on one hand because it gives the field time to discover more evidence for the Denisovans in fossil form before naming a new species, but is bad on the other hand because it leaves those important fossils ‘up for grabs’ for people to assign them a taxonomic name prematurely.”

-Note: An earlier version of this story misspelled Ryan McRae’s name.